 A comprehensive emergency response plan has been developed, in partnership with the CEO and Internal Services Department, which includes processes on the prioritization and evaluation of County buildings in the event of a major emergency, such as a major earthquake, tsunami, or extensive flooding.
 Public Works is tasked with evaluating the structural integrity of all County buildings.
-Following the earthquake on August 12, 2024, Public Works personnel were dispatched to conduct a structural evaluation of various County facilities.
-In addition, Public Works personnel conducted trainings and will continue to conduct exercises to ensure appropriate staff are familiar with the County Building Evaluation Team (CBET) Plan and further test earthquake preparedness and response.
+Public Works personnel conducted trainings and will continue to conduct exercises to ensure appropriate staff are familiar with the County Building Evaluation Team (CBET) Plan and further test earthquake preparedness and response.